6 Best Homeowners Insurance Companies in Florida of 2023

 However, discounts, or the type of discounts, vary per insurer but can add up to many savings.

 Do your research to find a policy that has the most favorable discounts that apply to you.

 The most popular discount that all the insurance companies we looked at have is a multi-policy discount.
 If you bundle your homeowners insurance with your car insurance, for example, you’ll save more each year.

-The following discounts are offered by all Miami insurance companies and are the most popular.
+The following discounts are offered by all insurance companies in Florida and are the most popular.

 If you install a home security system or security devices like smoke and motion detectors or if you add on more locks to doors that lead to outside, you’ll get a discount.

 If your home is new or if you remodel it (like getting a new roof), you’ll also get a discount.

 You’ll get a discount if you choose to go paperless and instead get your coverage details and information about your policy electronically.

 If you set up a direct deposit, that will also save you money.

 If you stay with your insurance company for a while, you will earn a loyalty discount.